 What entails a good Pre-Purchase Marine Survey?

 A good report will focus on the condition of the boat, as it currently is.
 Don’t get fooled by a long report – it doesn’t necessarily mean it is useful.
 Is the Surveyor providing a list of the boats features or actually commenting on the condition of each of those features?
-It should be clear if the report will include a mechanical component, as some surveyors provide only a basic visual inspection.
+It should be clear if the report will include a mechanical component, as some surveyors are not qualified to inspect machinery.